mkrogemann/poller-json/README.md

 Complementary to this section, there is also a [Wiki](https://github.com/mkrogemann/poller-json/wiki) page that has specific information about this gem (the poller-json rubygem) with more [Usage Examples](https://github.com/mkrogemann/poller-json/wiki/Usage-Examples).

-Here is one simple three-step example for how to make use of poller-json:
+Here is one simple three-step example of how to make use of poller-json:

     require 'poller/poller_json'